mikahozz/homeapp73-docker/README.md

 Because the target has been to learn and experiment, the app uses a large variety of programming languages and approaches to the problems at hand.
 It's not the simplest nor the most lightweight.
 But it still runs without issues on Raspberry PI 4.

+# Tech stack

+Docker compose based containerized solution which can be run on a Raspberry PI.
+Contains a React app, NGINX gateway, multiple independent API services, various data fetching containers, InfluxDB time series database, solar inverter integration, sensor integration with MQTT client that integrates to Mosquitto MQTT bridge.
+More detailed description below:

+## Client (Container: homeclient)

+Oldish Create React App based React application still using class components and not hooks.
+To be renewed to Next.js and React Server Components to create a more ligthweight client with better error handling and real-timeness.

+## Gateway (Container NGINX)

+NGINX provides a common protected endpoint for the client and hides the details of the API services.

+## Cabin bookings (Containers: cabinbookings, cabinbookings-refresh)

+Node.js/Express.js server that reads bookings from a MariaDB and returns them to the client.
+Cabinbookings-refersh is a periodically run container that scrapes a web site and writes the bookings into the MariaDB and local file system.

+## Calendar service (Container: calendarapi)

+A Python API that uses Flask as a the web framework.
+Fetches family calendar events from a CalDAV compliant calendar service and returns the events to the client.

+## Climate service (Container: climateapi)

+A Python API using Flask framework.
+Reads indoor climate data and outdoor history data from an InfluxDB database and gets real-time weather forecast from Finnish Meteorological Institute.

 # Getting started
 ## Running locally with mockup data
 - Install node on your machine (e.g. `brew install node` if you are on Mac and using Brew)